abbas-taher/the-4-ways-to-group-sum-count-spark-snippets/README.md

 In this example, the sale records are first converted to a DataFrame using .toDF method.
 Following the values are grouped and then counted and summed via DataFrames agg operations.

-## Example 4: Using Datasets with SQL select Statement on TempView
+## Example 4: Using Datasets with SQL SELECT query on TempView

      case class Sales(id: String, vl: Int)